Métis Nation—Saskatchewan: Executive

 These executive positions are elected province wide, and the terms are four years.
 The president serves as the chief political spokesperson for the Métis Nation—Saskatchewan, and is responsible for assigning portfolios, subject to the approval of the Provincial Métis Council and ratification by the Métis Nation Legislative Assembly.

 Provincial Métis Council

-The Provincial Métis Council (PMC) is responsible for ensuring the operations of the Métis Nation—Saskatchewan are running smoothly.
+The Provincial Métis Council is responsible for ensuring the operations of the Métis Nation—Saskatchewan are running smoothly.
 The members of the Provincial Métis Council also serve as the directors for the Métis Nation—Saskatchewan Secretariat Inc.

 The Provincial Métis Council ordinarily consists of 18 members: